 The mission of the Brown County Historical Society is to collect, preserve and present the history of Brown County, Indiana.
 To approach this goal, we maintain the Pioneer Museum in downtown Nashville, The Coulter Archives at our Society building and present a monthly program on local history.

 Come See Our Beautiful History Center !

-Located just northeast of the courthouse, the recently completed Brown County History Center welcomes visitors with a wide front porch and rustic charm.
+Located just northeast of the courthouse, the Brown County History Center welcomes visitors with a wide front porch and rustic charm.
 There are exhibit halls, a reconstructed log cabin room with fireplace, a gift shop, environmentally controlled areas for the collection and archive of important documents.
 Learn what makes Brown County so fascinating.
 Tours are also available for groups by reservation on days we are not normally open - please call 812-988-2899

 "Lest We Forget - History of Veterans Affairs in Brown County"